To Coastal Grandma's House We Go

 A sham is just a Coast Grandma way of saying pillowcase.
 This is another easy, affordable way to elevate your pre-existing sofa or bed situation to enviable summer-home levels.
 The key here is to opt for styles featuring dreamy shades of whites and blues along with simple striped patterns alongside the occasional understated ruffle.

 Coastal Grandma homes use wicker trays to display books, candles, vases, and more atop their coffee tables (which are usually some sort of extra-large tufted ottoman).
-It's another easy way to provide elevated structure to the chaos that may or may not be your living space and can double as a blueberry-muffins-in-bed server for lucky guests.
+It's an easy way to provide elevated structure to the crowded shoebox that may or may not be your living space and can double as a blueberry-muffins-in-bed server for lucky guests.

+It's not a Nancy Meyers' kitchen if it doesn't have copper in it.
+From gilded gaggles of pots and pans to gleaming stovetop kettles, it's the type of opulent cookware that was made to be left out on display.
+While overhauling your entire kitchen collection to feature exclusively copper will cost more than an arm and a leg, picking up one to two strategic pieces is enough to accomplish the Coastal-Grandma gist.
+I'd suggest opting for countertop statement-makers that are as pretty as they are practical — like copper tea kettles, omelet pans, hammered cheese trays, or little claw-footed sponge caddies.

 If you don't have access to fresh pussy willows (or prefer the faux stuff) then I found a decent selection of Amazon bundles you can arrange within your blue Italian Spode vase or hurricane glass.
 While Coastal Grandmas are also wont to have big hydrangea blooms sprinkled around their homes, the more nuanced of this aesthetic (aka less shabby-chic Pinterest, more casually wealthy with impeccable taste) are clippings of the branch variety.